joyeecheung/automation/enable-travis-under-nodejs.md

-# How to enable Travis in a repository under the Node.js Github organization
+# How to enable Travis in a repository under the Node.js GitHub organization

-Since we don't allow third-party access to the Node.js Github organization except our own bots, when a repository is transferred into the Node.js foundation, Travis won't be able to update the build status of Pull requests automatically.
-Instead, we need to use our own github bot to pull the status from Travis and send the update it Github.
+Since we don't allow third-party access to the Node.js GitHub organization except our own bots, when a repository is transferred into the Node.js foundation, Travis won't be able to update the build status of pull requests automatically.
+Instead, we need to use our own GitHub bot to pull the status from Travis and send the update in GitHub.
 This is what needs to be done:

 ### Step 1: Travis setup

 Make sure Travis can listen to the push and pull request events of the repository.
 Go to "Settings -> Integrations & services" page of the repository.
-If it has previously configured Travis, then Travis should be listed under "Services".
+If Travis has been integrated with the repository before, then it should be listed under "Services".
 If not, click on the dropdown "Add service", and search for Travis to add it.

-The service does not really have to be configured to enable travis.
-All of the following configurations works:
+The service does not really have to be configured to enable Travis.
+All of the following configurations work:

 * User and Token configured as someone who is not "nodejs", and Domain is blank